Last updated: October 11, 2022

 The Bureau of Indian Education (BIE) exists today as a testament to this work.
 Today there are 183 Indian-education run schools in the U.S., providing educational opportunities for native people with the mission of providing educational opportunities that allow economic and cultural well-being for Indian tribes and Alaska Native villages.

 While the BIE does create fantastic opportunities for students who wish to advance their education in accordance with this mission, endless educational opportunities exist for native people to receive support towards the pursuit of higher education in a non-traditional setting.
-Use our interactive guide below to sort through resources and over 60 Native American scholarships available for the 2017-2018 academic year.
+Use our interactive guide below to sort through resources and over 60 Native American scholarships available to students.

 “1.5 percent of the U.S. population, around 4.5 million individuals, self-identifies as American Indian or Alaska Native descent.
 Of these, an estimated 1.9 million are eligible for federal services.”